-With Shared Ownership your mortgage payments will be lower, but you will pay rent on the rest – so you need to consider both in your monthly payments.
+With shared ownership your mortgage payments are usually lower, but you will pay rent on the rest – so you need to consider both in your monthly payments.

 The only aspect you will need to pay rent on is the grounds.

 How do you find a mortgage lender?

 There are various ways to find a mortgage lender – online research, asking friends and family and general word of mouth.
 Luckily, at Aster we have a selection of mortgage advisors who can help you choose the best mortgage lender for you – taking the hassle out of finding the right one.